uspki/policies/certificate-policy.md

 CRLs shall be published within 4 hours of generation.
 Furthermore, each CRL shall be published no later than the time specified in the nextUpdate field of the previously issued CRL for same scope.

 #### 4.9.9 On-line revocation/status checking availability
-OCSP responses shall conform to RFC6960 and/or RFC5019.
+OCSP responses shall conform to RFC 6960 and/or RFC 5019.
 OCSP responses shall either:

 1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
 2. Be signed by a Delegated OCSP Responder Certificate signed by the CA that issued the Certificate whose revocation status is being checked.